 Military base venue calls for special entry considerations

-May 18, 2017 by Steve Hill in Livewire with 1 comments
+May 18, 2017 by Steve Hill in Livewire, News with 1 comments

 With PDGA Pro Worlds taking place in part on a U.S. military base this year, the sport’s governing body has announced some added guidelines and procedures for players and spectators alike.